Menswear Trends 2023: These 6 Trends Will Define Menswear This Spring - ExBulletin

 - Menswear Trends 2023: These 6 Trends Will Define Menswear This Spring

-- Manika Batra makes history as she reaches the semifinals of the Asian Cup table tennis
+- Manika Batra makes history becoming the first female Indian paddler to earn Asian table tennis bronze

-- Millions without power in Ukraine after Russian attacks on energy infrastructure – BBC News
+- Republicans demand special counsel Hunter Biden after DOJ moves against Trump

+- The British government is being blamed for the inexplicable Bulb decision.